bhavya-choudhary-githost/beginner-projects/Frontend/js/js.md

 - `window.alert(`message`)`: displays an alert
 - `window.prompt()` gets input
 - `typeconversion`: x = Number/String/Boolean(x)
-- `document.getElementByID("id").textcontent`: changes some ID's text content
+- `document.getElementById("id").textContent`: changes some ID's text content
 - `function`: function <name>(<parameters>){<code>} in function declaration;
     we can also define a function as a value or variable by function expression which can be shortened with arrow function
     ```js